Skip Navigation LinksHome > The ABC of the National Assembly > The Office of MNA > Indemnities and Allowances

 MNAs who hold the offices listed below are entitled to 10 additional return trips per fiscal year:

-• Vice-President (Deputy Speaker) of the National Assembly
+• Vice-President of the Assemblée nationale

 • Official Opposition House Leader or House Leader of the Second Opposition Group

-• Government Whip or Official Opposition Whip
+• Government or Official Opposition Deputy House Leader

-• Whip of the Second Opposition Group
+• Chief Government Whip, Chief Whip of the Official Opposition or Whip of the Second Opposition Group

-• Deputy Government Whip or Deputy Official Opposition Whip
+• Deputy Government Whip

-Reimbursement of Accommodation Expenses in Québec City
+Reimbursement of Accommodation Expenses in the City of Québec or in Ridings

-For the period from April 1, 2013 to March 31, 2014, accommodation expenses are reimbursed up to $14,900.
+For the period from April 1, 2023 to March 31, 2024 accommodation expenses are reimbursed up to $17,800.

 The reimbursement covers